Dimitar Peshev: Post-War accusations

 After the war, the Communists brought forth charges on the Old Bulgarian Parliament for collaboration with the Germans.
 Peshev was tried for being both an anti-Semite and anti-Communist and was even accused of having been bribed by the Jews in exchange for halting the deportation.
-However, his Jewish friends from the Kyustendil delegation, led by Joseph Nissim Yasharoff, testified on his behalf and saved him from a death sentence.
-He was sentenced to 15 years of imprisonment but was released after one year.

 Righteous Among the Nations

-Peshev's deeds went unrecognized for years after the war as he lived an empty, destitute and isolated life.
+Peshev's deeds went unrecognized for years after the war as he lived an empty, destitute, and isolated life.
 In January 1973, Yad Vashem, Israel's Holocaust Museum, awarded him the title of "Righteous Among the Nations," for his role in saving Bulgaria's Jews at considerable risk to himself.
 He is one of twenty Bulgarians so officially honored.
 He died that same year and has only been since recognized by Bulgaria as having performed a great service to humanity during the war years.

 When asked about his rationale for preventing the Jewish deportation, Peshev once stated:

 "My human conscience and my understanding of the fateful consequences both for the people involved and the policy of our country now and in the future did not allow me to remain idle.
 And I decided to do all in my power to prevent what was being planned from happening; I knew that this action was going to shame Bulgaria in the eyes of the world and brand her with a stain she didn't deserve."